 In this work we considered an isolated point-to-point link which does not exploit all the potential advantages of the FBMC schemes, mainly their better bandwidth efficiency.
-Such a bandwidth efficiency is very important for the co-existence between current GSM-R and the new broadband wireless systems as well as to avoid multiple-access interference in the uplink.
+Such a bandwidth efficiency is very important for the coexistence between current GSM-R and the new broadband wireless systems as well as to avoid multiple-access interference in the uplink.
 The obtained results confirm that FBMC advantages can be exploited in HST environments without additional performance losses.

-Finally, from the excellent agreement of the results obtained from the simulations for the considered figures of merit (BER and EVM) and regardless actual or emulated speeds, it can be concluded that the proposed technique is valid for inducing high-speed effects in FBMC-based systems at any point in the signal processing chain at the receiver.
+Finally, from the excellent agreement of the results obtained from the simulations for the considered figures of merit (BER and EVM) and regardless actual or emulated speeds, it can be concluded that the proposed technique is valid for inducing high-speed effects in FBMC-based systems.